 Figure 8.3.3.2.2-1: Service provisioning – Request/Response

 1. The EEC sends a service provisioning request to the ECS.
 The service provisioning request includes the security credentials of the EEC received during EEC authorization procedure and may include the UE identifier such as GPSI, connectivity information, UE location, EEC service continuity support and AC profile(s) information.
 EEC may provide its desired ECSP identifier(s) in the service provisioning request based on EEC preference.
+If an e2e tunnel is used in the UE for applications (e.g. user configured tunnel service), and if the tunnel service provider and the ECSP are from the same organization and only if user grants the permission, then the EEC provides the tunnel information for the associated applications in the request to the ECS.

+NOTE 2: The e2e tunnel case is limited to case where the tunnel service is deployed in home domain in the present release.

 2. Upon receiving the request, the ECS performs an authorization check to verify whether the EEC has authorization to perform the operation.
 The ECS may utilize the capabilities (e.g. UE location) of the 3GPP core network as specified in clause 8.10.2.
 If the UE serving PLMN identifier is not provided by the EEC in the connectivity information of the service provisioning request, the ECS may invoke the NEF monitoring event API as described in 3GPP TS 23.502 [43] and 3GPP TS 23.682 [17] to obtain the UE roaming status and serving PLMN identifier.
 If the UE is roaming, the ECS may use the serving PLMN identifier to determine the roaming partner ECS (i.e. V-ECS) information to be provided to the EEC in the service provisioning response.
 If the Prediction expiration time is provided then the ECS may determine whether to identify EES with the instantiable but not instantiated EAS based on the Prediction expiration time and predicted EAS deployment time information obtained from ADAES or from local configured maximum EAS deployment time.
 If AC profile(s) are provided by the EEC, and the Application group profile is not provided, the ECS identifies the EES(s) based on the provided AC profile(s) and the UE location.